voelzmo/codex/part1/aws.md

 # Deploying on AWS

 So you want to deploy Cloud Foundry to good old Amazon Web Services eh?
 Good on you!
+Well a little prep goes a long way.

-## Setting up an AWS VPC
+## Setup an AWS VPC

-## A Little Prep Goes A Long Way

 To get started, you're going to need an AWS account, and four pieces of information to get started: